-Ryan is a research associate with Global Food System & Policy Research in the School of Global Health and Equitable Global Health research fellow at the Dahdaleh Institute for Global Health Research.
+Ryan is a research fellow with Global Food System & Policy Research in the School of Global Health and Equitable Global Health research fellow at the Dahdaleh Institute for Global Health Research.
 Ryan’s postdoctoral work focuses on systems thinking.
 They are applying a mixed-methods network analysis to global health research partnerships internationally and to food security monitoring within Provincial health authorities in British Columbia with the BC Centre for Disease Control (BCCDC).

 Ryan completed their PhD in Sociology at the University of British Columbia.
 They worked with and learned from Two-Spirit activists, food justice community leaders, food and critical sexualities scholars, and data scientists to analyze the causes and experiences of food insecurity among diversely situated queer communities in and across Canada.
 Ryan formerly worked as a research specialist with the Two-Spirit Dry Lab, a research collaborative of Indigenous and settler researchers that work to improve the health and wellbeing of Two-Spirit and other Indigenous peoples across Turtle Island.
 During their degree, Ryan has been a research assistant for different professors at UBC on variety of community-based projects in Vancouver related to food sovereignty, provisioning, and access.
 Prior to coming to Canada, Ryan worked as a research assistant at NORC at the University of Chicago on studies addressing LGBTQ+ health disparities on the South Side of Chicago and across the U.S. with the CDC and the Fenway Institute.